Tidal deformability of black holes surrounded by thin accretion disks

 \section{Acknowledgments}

 We thank Richard Brito and Loris Del Grosso for interesting discussions.
+We also thank Sumanta Chakraborty and Avijit Chowdhury for pointing out a typo in the definition of the radii $R_\pm$ in an earlier version of the manuscript.
 E.C. acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 E.C. acknowledges support from the Villum Investigator program supported by the VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101007855 and No 101131233.
 V.DL. is supported by funds provided by the Center for Particle Cosmology at the University of Pennsylvania.
 P.P. is partially supported by the MUR PRIN Grant 2020KR4KN2 ``String Theory as a bridge between Gauge Theories and Quantum Gravity'' and by the MUR FARE programme (GW-NEXT, CUP:~B84I20000100001).